How to Write an Effective LinkedIn Profile

 boston college career center

 A LinkedIn profile is a great way to advertise your greatest commodity: you!
 Your LinkedIn profile shows up first in Google searches on your name, helps you stay connected in your industry, and makes it easy for recruiters to find you.
-Here are some tips to make the most of your profile.

 Create an account